-Now, we do not co-sleep (well- if the kids aren’t feeling well or if there is a thunderstorm, they do sleep in our rooms), but for the most part, we don’t co-sleep because I am a huge worrier!
+Now, we do not co-sleep (well- if the kids aren’t feeling well, if they are running a fever, or if there is a thunderstorm, they do sleep in our rooms), but for the most part, we don’t co-sleep because I am a huge worrier!
 I am up all night worrying about if they are breathing or if a pillow is on their face or if they are sleeping all night or waking up.
 If I have to sneeze or cough- forget about it… I will just hold it because I don’t want to risk waking them.

 All in all, I just don’t relax when they are in our bed.
 My husband won’t sleep, either, because he worries about rolling on top of them.
 I know that those things probably will never happen, but I just worry so much, so we all sleep better when they are in their bed and we are in our bed.